Mathew005/Multi-Project-Streamlit-AI-Application/README.md

 - **Structured Output:** The summary is presented with clear headings and bullet points for enhanced readability.
 - **Streaming Responses:** Watch the summary get generated in real-time for a better user experience.

+### 📰 News Summarizer
+A real-time news summarizer that fetches trending news articles and generates AI summaries using the GNews API.
+- **GNews API Integration:** Uses the GNews API with a public API key to fetch news
+- **Category & Search:** Browse by categories (General, World, Business, Technology, etc.) or search for specific topics
+- **Language & Country Filters:** Select news in different languages and from specific countries
+- **Date Filtering:** Filter news by date range (Today, This week, This month, or All time)
+- **AI Summaries:** Generate summaries using either Gemini or Ollama models
+- **Database Caching:** News articles and AI summaries are cached in a local SQLite database to reduce API calls and improve performance
+- **Rate Limiting Handling:** Implements retry logic with exponential backoff to handle API rate limits gracefully
+- **Image Support:** Displays article images with proper container width

+### 🎙️ Meeting Notes & Action Item Extractor
+Converts meeting audio recordings into structured notes and action items.
+- **Audio Support:** Upload audio files in MP3, WAV, M4A, MP4, M4V, MOV formats
+- **Whisper Transcription:** Uses local Whisper model for speech-to-text conversion with chunked processing for better performance
+- **AI Processing:** Generates structured meeting summaries with key points, action items, decisions, and next steps
+- **Chunked Processing:** Processes long audio files in smaller chunks for better progress tracking and memory management
+- **Language Support:** Offers language selection for improved transcription accuracy
+- **Structured Output:** Provides organized sections for meeting points, action items, decisions, and next steps

 ## 🚀 Project Roadmap & To-Do List

 This project is actively being developed.
 Here is a list of planned features and applications:

-- [ ] **Global News Topic Tracker:** Scrape Google News and summarize trending topics using LLMs.
+- [x] **Global News Topic Tracker:** Scrape Google News and summarize trending topics using LLMs.
+(Updated with GNews API)
 - [ ] **Multi-Modal Assistant:** Build an assistant capable of answering queries based on both text and images.
-- [ ] **Meeting Notes and Action Item Extractor:** Create an app to convert meeting audio into structured notes and task lists using Whisper and other APIs.
+- [x] **Meeting Notes and Action Item Extractor:** Create an app to convert meeting audio into structured notes and task lists using Whisper and other APIs.
 - [ ] **Custom Chatbot Q&A (RAG Application):** Develop an AI system using LangChain and ChromaDB for advanced document Q&A.
 - [ ] **Multi-Agent System using LangGraph:** Build a multi-agent system for coding, testing, and debugging automation.
 - [ ] **Fine-Tuning Open-Source LLMs for Price Prediction (Optional Bonus Project):** Fine-tune an open-source model using QLoRA to predict product prices.

+Note: The News Summarizer and Meeting Notes Extractor have been completed and are now available in the application.

 ## 🛠️ Setup and Installation